gbeltrao/squidex-docs/04-concepts/rules.md

 ### 3. Formatting

-When you select an action you have to define several settings.
+When you configure an action you have to define several settings.
 In our example above we create a twitter update and have to define the text we want to publish.

-Almost all text settings for actions support placeholder that allow you to use content from the event.
+Almost all text settings for actions support placeholders that allow you to integrate information from the enriched event.

 * `$APP_ID`: The id of your app (guid).
 * `$APP_NAME`: The name of your app.